niallbee/capstone/guides/day-2/guide-3-webserver-database.md

      }
    }
    ```
-   This creates a Linux VM runninng Ubuntu 18.
+   This creates a Linux VM running Ubuntu 18.
 This VM will only have a private IP as we haven't allocated an external IP.
 This makes the instance more secure as it will be much harder for a external party to access the instance as they would have to be in our network to use the internal IP.

 ### Creating a script to install NGINX
 To turn our Linux VM into a webserver we need to install a webserver application onto it.
 We can do this with a start up script that will run when the VM boots up.
 For this exercise we are going to use NGINX.
 [NGINX](https://nginx.org/en/docs/) is an open source lightweight webserver that is easy to configure making it it ideal for testing the connectivity of your infrastructure.